List of Farid Gabteni’s quotes

 To prove that woman is not man’s equal and should be subject to man’s authority, deviationist traditionalists put forward various arguments, including that God did not anoint any female Prophets.
 Imagine female Prophets preaching to backward tribes who lacked faith and law, were warlike and murderous, practised child sacrifice, and misogynistic in the extreme, regarded and valued women as no more than useful tools!
 And knowing what many women still suffer in our time, how might we describe the horrific living conditions women experienced in decades, centuries and millennia past?
 (Farid Gabteni)

-If today the entrance of mosques is generally forbidden to non-Muslims, the Prophet Muhammad, for his part, received the Jews and Christians, among others, in the mosque.
+Although access to mosques is nowadays generally denied to non-Muslims, the Prophet Muhammad himself used to receive Jews and Christians, among others, in the mosque.
 (Farid Gabteni)

-The Qurân mentions racism as the first great sin committed against divine law and that it originated from the devil; replying to God about mankind, he said, ‘I am better than him.
-You Created me from fire and Created him from clay’ (Qurân/Chapter 7, verse 12 and chapter 38, verse 76).
-Consequently, whoever believes himself superior to another perpetuates this sin of diabolic origin; and God Knows that racists are numerous, everywhere in the world.
+The Qurân names racism as the first cardinal sin committed against divine law, and it was the devil who inaugurated it; replying to God concerning man, he said, ‘I am better than him.
+You Created me from fire and Created him from clay’ (Qurân/Chapter 7, verse 12, and chapter 38, verse 76).
+Consequently, whoever deems himself superior to another perpetuates this originally diabolic sin; and God Knows that racists are numerous throughout the world.
 (Farid Gabteni)

 Your place is not in the mass, you should not bow down, but rise above races and classes; you will then be a Grace.
 (Farid Gabteni)